Monstrillidae: Taxonomy

 The taxonomy of the order and family is undergoing several revisions, for instance, the family Thaumatopsyllidae was formerly included in the order, but is now usually placed in the Cyclopoida. and the genus Strilloma is now considered a taxonomic synonym of Monstrilla, the largest genus.
 In General, the Monstrilloida are taxonomically challenging, both regarding their relation to other copepod groups and species assignment within the order.
 Monstrilloida was placed as a sister taxa to the Siphonostomatoida, but a lack of mouth parts makes comparison based on homologies difficult.
 A more recent analysis placed the order nested within the fish-parasitizing caligiform groups of Siphonostomatoida.
 Consequently, they would have evolved from an ectoparasitic ancestor associated with fish; most parasitic copepods are not free-living as adults, so Monstrilloids presumably underwent a change in life cycle strategy, host selection and body morphology.
-Yet the unique nature of the order Monstrilloida sister group of the Siphonostomatoida has been corroborated using modern molecular approaches.
 So far, no ultimately satisfying copepod phylogeny has been proposed, and the placement of the monophyletic Monstrilloida remains unresolved.

 Because of their enigmatic life cycle, the morphology of most postnaupliar and copepodite stages is not known.
 Monstrilloids are not abundant in planktonic samples, and often only single specimens can be collected.
 Since many species occupy overlapping geographic ranges, males and females of different species collected in the same sample may be mistaken for conspecifics.
 Until now, both sexes were described for less than 25% of all known species.
 To link males and females of a species, taxonomists have started to use molecular methods such as DNA Barcoding recently.

 As of 2019, the order Monstrilloida contains seven accepted genera with more than 160 species: